pemeth/wap-proj2/README.md

 ## Run

 By using command `npm run start`, project will be compiled and run, which will start server, with API on port `3000`.

+## Generate documentation

+Hand-written documentation is provided in the `/doc` directory, however JSDoc can be used to generate code documentation by running `npm run doc`.
+This command is to be executed from the same directory as this README.
+The output is placed in the `/doc/gen` directory, where `index.html` is the entrypoint to the generated documentation.